mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 In that deployment, a *single file smaller than the compressed jQuery library* provided the entire application, data, images, and CSS.
 We got to write or refactor *everything* from the ground up, which provided highly optimized code at the expense of time.
-And we also write regression tests for *every* level of the application.
+And we also got to write regression tests for *every* level of the application.

 When should we USE jQuery?
 ==========================
-We should *use* jQuery when we value development time, a common API, and a stable DSL, and a vast, stable ecosystem (plugins). jQuery routines will often be more correct and almost certainly much better tested than any methods we "hand-roll".
+We should *use* jQuery when we value development time, a stable and well-known DSL, an extensible architecture, and a vast, stable ecosystem (plugins). jQuery routines will often be more correct and almost certainly much better tested than any methods we "hand-roll".
 Have you ever written the equivalent to `jQuery.ready()`?
 I have, and trust me, it's a lot easier just typing `$()`, especially if you want to support anything before IE 10.